 Industrial Maintenance Technician Certificate

 Certificate programs cover the basic skills necessary for an entry-level job as an industrial maintenance technician.
-These typically include a working knowledge of drives, hydraulics, pneumatics and piping systems.
 Students learn welding and machinery maintenance for mechanical systems and electronic motors.
+Coursework covers:

 Associate Degree in Industrial Maintenance Technology

-Associate degree programs in industrial maintenance technology require general education courses along with hands-on maintenance training, and may also provide AutoCAD and technical graphics instruction.
-These programs may offer students their choice of specializations, such as facilities maintenance, electrical work, electromechanics or heating, ventilation and air conditioning (HVAC).
+Associate degree programs in industrial maintenance technology require general education courses along with hands-on maintenance training.
+Some programs also provide AutoCAD and technical graphics instruction.
+These programs sometimes offer students their choice of specializations, such as facilities maintenance, electrical work, electromechanics or heating, ventilation and air conditioning (HVAC).
+Courses can include: